Portuguese Guinea: Later colonial period

-Portugal occupied half a dozen coastal or river bases, controlling some maritime trade, but not much of the population.
-However, in 1892, Portugal made Guinea a separate military district, to promote its occupation.
 Had the doctrine of effective occupation been as prominent in 1870 as after 1884, Portugal might also have lost Bolama to Britain.
 However, Britain and Portugal agreed in 1868 to international arbitration.
 President Ulysses S. Grant of the United States of America acted as arbiter, and in 1870 awarded the island to Portugal.

 Portugal's precarious financial position and military weakness threatened its ability to retain its colonies.
 In 1891, António José Enes, Minister of Marine and Colonies, rationalized taxes and granted concessions in Guinea, mainly to foreign companies, to increase its exports.
 The increased revenue was intended to fund a gradual expansion of control that would give Portugal tax revenue from trade and the indigenous people.
 The modest increase in government income between 1895 and 1910 did not cover the cost of the troops used to impose the taxes, however.
 Enes' policies largely failed; resistance continued in the interior, on the islands, and at the coast.
 However, once military occupation had begun, Portugal persisted, hoping for future benefits.

 After the Portuguese monarchy fell in 1910, the new republic set up a ministry for colonial administration.
 Guinea's income increased as peanut prices rose, tax collection improved and its budget showed a surplus.
-Between 1913 and 1915, João Teixeira Pinto used Askari troops to impose Portuguese rule and crush resistance to the hut tax by destroying villages and seizing cattle, causing many to flee to Senegal or into the forests.
+Between 1913 and 1915, João Teixeira Pinto used native troops to impose Portuguese rule and crush resistance to the hut tax by destroying villages and seizing cattle, causing many to flee to Senegal or into the forests.
 The cost of maintaining his forces and the resulting budget deficits led to his recall in 1915.